Iron. We hear about it all the time, but is it something to add to the long list of feeding worries for moms?

 4. Be mindful of mixing dairy with high iron foods

 Calcium has been shown to decrease the absorption of iron when consumed in the same meal as iron containing foods.
 Research shows that the effects are short term.
 So, I don’t want you to worry too much about the little bit of milk in your daughter’s spinach and berry smoothie, or about the little bit of cheese sprinkled on your son’s chili.
 However, keep in mind that a meal or snack mostly made up of calcium containing foods (like cottage cheese or yogurt) might be better off saved for a couple hours before or a couple hours after your intentional “high iron” containing meal.
-And of course, don’t give your baby dairy milk as a beverage before age 1.
+And of course, don’t give your baby dairy milk, or a milk alternative, as a beverage before age 1.
 Stick with breastmilk or iron-fortified formula as their main milk source.

 5. Use a cast iron skillet or “Lucky Iron Fish”